Year 3

 Welcome to our Year 3 Class Page

-We are embarking on an exciting theme this Summer, Picture Our Planet.
+We have a very exciting year of learning ahead of us.
 We hope that the following information about our curriculum and routines will help you and your child settle into Elm Class.

 Year 3 Teaching Team

-Mrs. Pearson and Mrs Hayes – Class Teachers (Mon-Wed/ Thur-Fri)
+Miss Pearson and Miss Adkins – Class Teachers (Mon-Wed/ Wed-Fri)

 Physical Education Reminders

-P.E kits are required on a Monday (Dance) & Wednesday (P.E.)
+P.E kits are required to be worn to school on a Monday (Dance) & Thursday (P.E.).

 During the Summer term we will be swimming on a Tuesday, please remember full swimming kits.